FeatureBaseDB/featurebase-docs/docs/sql-guide/examples/sql-eg-select/sql-eg-select-sample-db.md

 ## Next step

 {: .important}
-Delete the database or tables as soon as testing finishes to reduce costs:
+Delete the database or tables as soon as testing finishes to reduce costs.

 * [Delete the sample database in FeatureBase Cloud](/docs/cloud/cloud-databases/cloud-db-delete), or
 * Delete the tables with SQL `DROP TABLE cseg;` and `DROP TABLE skills;`